| THE BEKTASHIS IN ALBANIA

 Whether at the

-Ka'aba, in the mosque,
+Ka'aba, in the mosque,or in domestic prayer,

 We all bear our own defects and handicaps.